This Memorial Day, Our Rumi Spice Founders Share Their Connection To Mission, Their Journeys, and Some Of Their Favorite Rumi Recipes

 At Rumi, our spices are only half the story.
-Our company has been deeply rooted in mission from day one, with our veteran founders setting out to make an impact during their time deployed in Afghanistan.
-To this day, the core mission of supporting agriculture and local economies in Afghanistan drives us, and we want to thank our founders as veterans for their service to this mission.
+Our company has been deeply rooted in its mission from day one, with our veteran founders set out to make an impact during their time deployed in Afghanistan.
+To this day, the core mission of supporting agriculture and local economies in Afghanistan drives us.
+We want to thank our founders as veterans for their unwavering service to this mission.

 We asked two of our founders, Keith Alainz and Kimberly Jung, about their journeys since founding Rumi, what Rumi and its mission means to them, and how Rumi has remained a part of their lives.